microsoft/vscode-cmake-tools/docs/variants.rst

     A map of arbitrary CMake cache options to pass via the CMake command line with ``-D``.
 Similar to the ``cmake.configureSettings`` in ``settings.json``.

+``env``
+    A map of key-value string pairs specifying additional environment variables to set during CMake *configure* (not build).
+These environment variables take precedence over environment variables from ``settings.json``, the currently set :ref:`kit <kits>`, and environment variables set by the system.